 - 1. Click the System tab, and then click the Storage Management button. - 2.
-Delete video by one of the following methods:

-- To delete individual video files, in the Recordings section, select all of the files you want to delete from the Recordings list, click Delete, and then click OK in the confirmation dialog box. - To delete all of the recorded video files, in the Onboard Storage section, at the right of the information, click Format Card to format the SD card, and then click OK in the confirmation dialog box.
+Delete video by one of the following methods: - To delete individual video files, in the Recordings section, select all of the files you want to delete from the Recordings list, click Delete, and then click OK in the confirmation dialog box. - To delete all of the recorded video files, in the Onboard Storage section, click Format Card to format the SD card, and then click OK in the confirmation dialog box.